Living Museums is dedicated to history and heritage projects - created with and for young people

 In the centre of Walsall, there is a statue to Sister Dora, with four reliefs on the base, which show key moments from her life.
 We have taken extracts from Margaret Lonsdale's biography, which we think might tell the story of these events.
 Click on the audio files to hear the recordings, read by Jessy Reid (with Jenna Micklewright, Ryan Cheshire and David Allen)

-It was the first hospital in the town (apart from one attached to the workhouse); and at first, local people were suspicious about it, fearing that doctors would perform experiments on them.
-The nurses were Anglican sisters, and their nun-like habits also led people to fear that the hospital would try to convert them.
+It was the first public hospital in the town; and at first, people were suspicious about it, fearing, among other things, that the doctors would perform experiments on them.
 Moreover, treatment was free, and there was a widely held view that if something was free, it couldn’t be good...

-In Walsall market at the time, people could find a number of alternative types of medical treatment on offer.
+This is an old postcard of Walsall market.
+In Sister Dora's time, people could find a number of alternative types of medical treatment on offer.

 There was "Ode Texas," for example, also known as Dr. Caitlin, who sold what he claimed were Native American Indian cures.
 Or his great rival, "Doctor Dick" (Richard Hill) who declared: "I'm Doctor Dick / Who cures you quick / I've a pill for every ill."